OneDrive/onedrive-sdk-csharp/README.md

 ### 1. Register your application

-Register your application for OneDrive or OneDrive for Business by following [these](https://dev.onedrive.com/app-registration.htm) steps.
+Register your application for OneDrive by following [these](https://dev.onedrive.com/app-registration.htm) steps.

 ### 2. Setting your application Id and scopes